yalevras/obsidian/Brain/Work/2 ryamcs and cfs and oyou can run any any linux command ough weeks.md

 through hamcs you can run anything like from nisa-execute-command.

-make it so that this bash shell is running as a different user, so that any time we are trying to run a certain com
+make it so that this bash shell is running as a different user, so that any time we are trying to run a certain command, put you into a different mode so that you are able to run the command
+OR a table with restricted command

+fm unit tests are DOEN but we dont know if they work (we think they do)